beefyfinance/beefy-cowllector/README.md

 ## 🔄 Auto sync

-if you are a beefy strategist, you DON'T need anymore push or sync your strat
+if you are a **Beefy Strategist**, you DON'T need anymore push or sync your strat here.

-This repo auto sync every 4 hours thanks to our beauty [Cowbot](https://github.com/beefybot)
+This repo auto sync every 4 hours thanks to our beauty [Cowbot](https://github.com/beefybot).

 ## 📖 Prerequisites